 - Conduct or supervise tests on raw materials or finished products to ensure their quality.

-Materials Engineers with little to no experience tend to make between $53120 and $69530 while the more experienced ones make over $118070 per year.
+Materials Engineers with little to no experience tend to make between $57110 and $71960 while the more experienced ones can earn over $119360 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Materials Engineer is to move to a higher paying state like LA.
-Right now, the highest paying states for Materials Engineers are LA, DC, CA, CO and MD.
+One of the easiest ways to increase your salary as a Materials Engineer is to move to a higher paying state like NM.
+Right now, the highest paying states for Materials Engineers are NM, MD, TN, LA and CA.

-3 other factors that can increase your salary as A Materials Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Materials Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Materials Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Materials Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons